 Other Words of Wisdom for Pregnant Women Interested in Yoga:

 Linking yoga postures with breath will lead you to new discoveries, bringing awareness to the mind, body and soul, and also the spirit of your growing baby.
 Your practice will help to foster a sense of calm and acceptance as well as strengthen the uterus and pelvic muscles, aid in digestion, exercise the spine and increase overall comfort.
-Yoga can also alleviate many of the discomforts of pregnancy such as nausea, varicose veins, swelling, back pain and sciatica.
+Yoga while pregnant can also alleviate many of the discomforts of pregnancy such as nausea, varicose veins, swelling, back pain and sciatica.
 Being in a community gives you access to a safe circle so you can freely discuss any issues, from discomforts and concerns, to the wonderful new changes your body and baby are experiencing.

 Pregnancy can make you feel more tired than usual.
 It is essential to be aware of this and try not to do things to the point of fatigue.
 If you feel tired after yoga or any other physical exercise, it means that the practice has been faulty or that you have done too much.
 Signals such as pains, stitches, cramps, nausea, dizziness, headaches and contractions should never be felt during or after yoga practice.
 Yoga generates energy, rather than dissipating it.

 This is a guest post by Jasmine Kaloudis who teaches private yoga in Philadelphia and blogs about yoga weight loss at “Synergy By Jasmine” http://synergybyjasmine.com/.
 Throughout her 15 year yoga practice and teachings, Jasmine Kaloudis has experienced how yoga is a tool which allows us to experience our selves more fully and more richly.